 Perpetual inventory systems do require more upfront work because each new item needs to be added to the system and have some sort of barcode or ID.

 Good inventory management doesn’t happen by accident.
+There are different methods and techniques to manage your inventory effectively.
 It requires systems and structures, but the benefits are worth the effort.

 Of course, the starting point of inventory management is tracking your inventory.